BilboTheGreedy/WOWAddon_LetsGO/README.md

 # WOWAddon_LetsGO
 Usage: /lg

-This addon will either dismount, mount, set follow target, accept summons and accept resurrects on remote player.
+This addon will either dismount, mount, set follow target, accept summons, release spirit and accept resurrects on remote player.
 For mount command to work, be sure to set favorit mounts, it uses the Summon Random Favorit Mount.

 Begin with opening the control panel by typing /lg